How to insulate a garden shed

 Bubble wrap sheets are simple to install with a staple gun or thumb tacks and can be used on the roof as well of the walls to prevent draughts and keep your shed feeling snug!

-What you need to insulate you need to insulate a garden shed
+What you need to insulate insulate a garden shed using bubble wrap: bubble wrap, staple gun and heavy duty staples

-If bubble wrap doesn't appeal to you, or you fancy kitting out your shed with something a little more effective in the winter months, then traditional wall insulation is another option.
-While perhaps a bit more time consuming, the benefits far outweigh the added time of getting it on the walls.
+If bubble wrap doesn't appeal to you, or you fancy kitting out your shed with something a little more effective in the winter months, then traditional fibreglass wall insulation is another option.

 Fibre glass wool offers similar insulation to what you'd find in your home and can be found in DIY stores and online.

-First of all, you're going to need to make sure that your insulation isn't going check inside and make sure you haven't got any damp areas or gaps where water could get inside.
+First of all check inside of your garden shed and make sure you haven't got any damp areas or gaps where water could get inside.
 If you do, don't panic, check out our damp proofing guide here!

 The best thing to ensure your insulation stays as dry as possible is to first fit a breathable membrane in front of the shed cladding.